pulibrary/lockers_and_study_spaces/README.md

      ```
      mailcatcher
      ```

      [you can see the mail that has been sent here]( http://localhost:1080/)

 ## Staging Mail Catcher
-  To See mail that has been sent on the staging server you must ssh tunnel into the server
+  To see mail that has been sent on the staging server you must ssh tunnel into the server
   ```
   ssh -L 1082:localhost:1080 pulsys@lockers-and-study-spaces-staging1
   ```
   Once the tunnel is open [you can see the mail that has been sent on staging here]( http://localhost:1082/)

+## Running the tests
+* The feature tests require Firefox to be installed locally
+* To run all the tests, run `bundle exec rspec`
+* To run a specific test, run `bundle exec rspec path/to/some_spec.rb:line_number`

 ## Deployment instructions